 Topeka offers a small market where youth is no obstacle to shooting, writing, and editing stories.
 Stories that eventually make it on-air (with the sig out “Reporting for WIBW, I’m Summer Intern John Holt,” fair warning to viewers let there be any work product issues)!

-That summer internship would then lead to part-time job during my senior year of college.
+That summer internship would then lead to a part-time job during my senior year of college.
 The job included everything I loved: anchoring radio and television newscasts, as well as reporting.

-And when, fast forwarding to my third year in law school, the station’s 10pm anchor left, I was given another opportunity: to take over the show and be guaranteed my first post graduate school job.
+And when, fast-forwarding to my third year in law school, the station’s 10pm anchor left, I was given another opportunity: to take over the show and be guaranteed my first post-graduate school job.
 While I loved the law, I knew my passion remained in journalism.
 My love for journalism was simply too powerful for me to even think about leaving it behind.